Geodesic slice sampling on the sphere: Geodesic Slice Sampling in

-\begin{rem} Note that the ergodicity constant proved in Theorem \ref{Thm: Uniform geometric ergodicity of SSS} for the geodesic shrinkage slice sampler is the same as the one provided in Theorem \ref{Thm: Uniform ergodicity ISS} for the ideal geodesic slice sampler.
-This is due to the proof technique, since in the small set estimate, we lower bound both kernels with the same expression appearing in \eqref{Eq: Lower estimate for SSS kernel}.
-Intuitively, it is clear that the smallest possible ergodicity constant of the ideal geodesic slice sampler is smaller than the one of the geodesic shrinkage slice sampler, since the shrinkage procedure just adaptively imitates the acceptance/rejection step of the ideal one to gain computational efficiency.
-Exactly this gain in efficiency leads in applications to a potentially better accuracy to cost ratio. \end{rem}
+We comment on the result. \begin{remark} Note that the right hand-side of \eqref{eq: unif_erg_SSS} coincides with the the right hand-side of \eqref{eq: unif_erg} stated in Theorem~\ref{Thm: Uniform ergodicity ISS}, that addressed the uniform ergodicity statement for ideal slice sampling.
+This is due to the proof technique, since in the small set estimate, we lower bound both kernels with the same expression appearing in Lemma~\ref{L: Essential step for smallness of S^d}.
+Intuitively, it is clear that $\sup_{x \in \sphere{\dim -1}} d_{tv}(H^n(x ,\cdot),\target)$ is smaller than $\sup_{x \in \sphere{\dim -1}} d_{tv}(\widetilde{H}^n(x ,\cdot),\target)$, since the shrinkage procedure just adaptively imitates the acceptance/rejection step of the ideal one to gain computational efficiency.
+Exactly this gain in efficiency leads in applications to a potentially better accuracy to cost ratio, although the performance per Markov chain transition may be worse.
+We also point out that Remark~\ref{R: r_p} and Remark~\ref{R: expl_ex} apply to Theorem~\ref{Thm: Uniform geometric ergodicity of SSS} as well. \ Based on the allocations $k_n$, we can count how often each mode is visited by the Markov chain.
+A good MCMC sampler should produce $q_k \approx 1 / K$ resulting in $\text{KL}(q\mid \ell) \approx 0$.
+The more the KL divergence differs from the minimum value of zero, the greater is the mismatch between the ideal and empirical frequency of mode visits.
+As seen from Fig.~\ref{fig:mix-vMF-d10-acf-kld-dist}B, geoSSS (reject) achieves the lowest KL divergence whereas geoSSS (shrink) and mixture-MH perform comparably in achieving low KL divergence values.
+However, RWMH and HMC produce large KL divergences, indicating a complete failure to detect some of the components and, as a result, a poorer representation of the target distribution compared to geoSSS.
+Indeed, RWMH is stuck in a single mode in the course of the simulation.
+HMC fares better, but also misses two out of five modes.